courses

 Corrective Action Training – Root Cause & CAPA

-In this course, you’ll learn how to use a simple 8-step approach to correcting and preventing problems or nonconformities that exist anywhere in their organization.
+In this course, you’ll learn how to use a simple 8-step approach to correcting and preventing problems or nonconformities that exist anywhere in your organization.
 It can help to satisfy quality management system requirements for planning and establishing a process for corrective action.

 Learning Objectives